hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-Next up, fold it and stack it in groups of 4.
+Next, I folded it and stacked it in groups of 4.

 {{
     preview_image(